jackiehjm/stx-docs/doc/source/introduction/concepts.rst

 Virutal Machines
-  An instance of a node provided by software (a hypervisor) which runs within the host operating system and hardare.
+  An instance of a node provided by software (a hypervisor) which runs within the host operating system and hardware.

 Bare Metal
   A node running without hypervisors (e.g. application workloads run